Distribution Management System (DMS)

 The Load Curtailment application provides the ability to reduce load in response to event triggers.
-The application monitors network conditions to determine the control actions to perform.
-Network conditions can be monitored by command sequences, calculated points, external entities via ICCP, or any other mechanism that can trigger a load shed event.
+The application monitors a set of database points to determine the control actions to perform.
+These database points can be set by command sequences, calculated points, external entities via ICCP, or any other mechanism that can trigger a load shed event.
 The Load Curtailment application reacts to each control set’s inputs by issuing controls to the appropriate breakers and switches or by issuing load shed commands to load control receivers via load management controllers.

 Short-Term Load Forecasting

 Load forecasting is an important tool for planning, triggering load management strategies, and for determining unit commitment schedules.
 Short-term load forecasts are generally more reliable than long-term forecasts due to the variability of weather forecasts.
 The Survalent ONE Load Forecast application can produce 3 types of forecasts:

 - 24-hour forecast based on the full historical load and weather data,